-Our heartiest congratulations to all the authors of our top ten popular cases for January to December 2021!
-The cases are written by our NBS faculty are drawing attention globally through our three distributors namely, Harvard Business Publishing, Ivey Publishing, and The Case Centre.
-During this same period, several of our cases were also used at top universities such as Massachusetts Institute of Technology, University of Cambridge, The University of Edinburgh, Stanford University, University of California (Berkeley), National University of Singapore, McGill University, University of Michigan – Ann Arbor and Kyoto University.
+Our heartiest congratulations to all the case authors!
+The cases written by our NBS faculty are drawing attention globally through our three distributors namely, Harvard Business Publishing, Ivey Publishing and The Case Centre.
+During this same period, several of our cases were also used at top universities such as University of Oxford, University of Chicago, University of Pennsylvania, University of California (Berkeley), McGill University, Columbia University and The University of Hong Kong.

 RX:AI, Putting Machine Learning into Medical Prescription – The Case of HealthPlix

 This case is about HealthPlix, a health technology firm, that is working towards moving Indian doctors from using pen and paper to digital prescriptions.
 For the massive Indian healthcare market, it provides an overview of the implementation challenges and opportunities to improve doctors' productivity and patients' health outcomes.

 Race and Rise Against the Tide: Sustainable Development for Singapore

 Rising temperatures and corresponding sea level rise is a global concern.
 This Singapore case using a triple bottom line approach reveals how a societal systems perspective of cooperation among stakeholders including the government, society, and companies are needed to control sea levels yet provide for economic development and high-quality living.